Review proposal and title registration

 Updating of published reviews

-The editorial base monitors its Specialised Register for trials identified since reviews were last published, that might be relevant for inclusion in updated reviews.
-Authors are advised of appropriate trials and are asked to regularly examine their reviews with a view to updating them.
+The editorial base monitors the literature databases for trials identified since reviews were last published, that might be relevant for inclusion in published reviews.
+If new, potentially relevant trials are identified, authors will be asked to update their review.

-Recent changes in the way updates are published have meant that each update is now regarded as a new citation for the authors.
+Each review update is regarded as a new citation for the authors.
 If no new trials have been identified, and no changes are desired by the editorial base or the author, then the review may be updated as it stands.
 If changes are required, authors have three months in which to update the review.
 Revised reviews are assessed by a minimum of one editor and two external referees and, if necessary, the statistical editor prior to re-publication.
-Reviews that include preliminary data from on-going trials are required to take subsequent data into account as soon as possible after publication of the data.
+Reviews that include preliminary data from ongoing trials are required to take subsequent data into account as soon as possible after publication of the data.

 As with the protocol and review authoring process, if updated reviews are not submitted when expected, or if the authors do not respond when contacted, the editorial base has the right to make it available to other author groups.